 Violet flowers for eyes,

-It is only the depth of death that persists
+It is only the profundity of death that persists,

 Miming a final torment